A-bee01/CareCove/README.md

 ### Customer Management
-CareCove manage donors DIDs and verifiable credentials by storing and retrieving their DIDs and verifiable credentials from both online secure database (firebase firestore) and offline database (localstorage).
+CareCove manages donors' DIDs and verifiable credentials by storing and retrieving their DIDs and verifiable credentials from both an online secure database (firebase firestore) and an offline database (local storage).
-Donor DIDs were required to be stored online so that they can manage there accounts and and tracking previous transaction when they make change of device.
+Donor DIDs were required to be stored online so that they could manage their accounts and track previous transactions, pay or cancel pending quotes when they change their devices.

 ### Customer Satisfaction
-Donors satisfaction with PFIs are being tracked by showing a rating submission form to rate how satisfied they were with the PFI used for a particular transaction.
+Donors' satisfaction with PFIs is being tracked by showing a rating submission form to rate how satisfied they were with the PFI used for a particular transaction.
 Every rating is being stored to gather satisfactory information.

 ## Web application structure